-1. IN SCHOOL COMPONENT: classroom topics to be covered: workplace safety, appropriate workplace behavior, resume and cover letter writing, personal work placement plan, employability skills, collaboration, leadership, interview preparation, dress code, etc.
+- 1. IN SCHOOL COMPONENT: classroom topics to be covered: workplace safety, appropriate workplace behavior, resume and cover letter writing, personal work placement plan, employability skills, collaboration, leadership, interview preparation, dress code, etc. - this component is usually completed in grade 11 along with some of the 90 hours of work experience. - 2.
+OUT OF SCHOOL COMPONENT: 90 hours of work experience (volunteering and job shadowing) in the community and completion of all the necessary paperwork.

-this component is usually completed in grade 11 along with some of the 90 hours of work experience the remaining portion of this component is usually completed in grade 12
+the remaining portion of this component is usually completed in grade 12.